-- 1. Acquire the most current population data from the United States Census Bureau and adopt the United States Department of Human Services Poverty Standards as publicized by the department. - 2.
-Compute the county average and establish a county baseline threshold for minority and impoverished populations. - 3.
-Synthesize the Census data with the Location Quotient statistical method to calculate and compare the shared contribution of an area's local economy to another referenced economy; in this case, Census Block Group data to county-level data. - 4.
-Develop sets of thematic maps showing the spatial location of minority and lowincome populations at the MPO level. - 5.
-Overlay maps of the improve and expand projects over the minority and lowincome population maps and analyze for intersections on the basis that a project is included or is partially tangential to an EJ zone. - 6.
-Overlay maps of the JATA bus routes and ADA corridor over the minority and lowincome population maps and analyze for intersections on the basis that the transit income population maps and analyze for intersections on the basis that the transit route is included or is partially tangential to an EJ zone.
+- Acquire the most current population data from the United States Census Bureau and adopt the United States Department of Human Services Poverty Standards as publicized by the department. - 2.
+Compute the county average and establish a county baseline threshold for minority and impoverished populations. - Synthesize the Census data with the Location Quotient statistical method to calculate and compare the shared contribution of an area's local economy to another referenced economy; in this case, Census Block Group data to countylevel data. - 4.
+Develop sets of thematic maps showing the spatial location of minority and low-income populations at the MPO level. - 5.
+Overlay maps of the improve and expand projects over the minority and low-income population maps and analyze for intersections on the basis that a project is included or is partially tangential to an EJ zone. - 6.
+Overlay maps of the JATA bus routes and ADA corridor over the minority and lowincome population maps and analyze for intersections on the basis that the transit route is included or is partially tangential to an EJ zone.